Patel faces congressional hearings after missteps in Kirk assassination probe and turmoil at FBI - WTOP News

 Kirk’s killing was always going to be a closely scrutinized investigation, not only because it was the latest burst of political violence inside the United States but also because of Kirk’s friendships with Trump, Patel and other administration figures and allies.

-While agents from Salt Lake City investigated, Patel posted on X that “the subject for the horrific shooting today that took the life of Charlie Kirk is now in custody.”
-Utah Gov. Spencer Cox said at a near-contemporaneous news conference that “Whoever we did this, we will find you,” suggesting authorities were still searching.
+While agents investigated, Patel posted on X that “the subject for the horrific shooting today that took the life of Charlie Kirk is now in custody.”
+Utah Gov. Spencer Cox said at a near-contemporaneous news conference that “Whoever did this, we will find you,” suggesting authorities were still searching.
 Patel soon after posted that the person in custody had been released.

-“That does not deliver the message that you want the public to hear,” said Chris O’Leary, a retired FBI counterterrorism executive.
-“It had the opposite effect.
-People start to wonder what is going in.
-This looks like the Keystone Cops and it continues to get worse.”

-The next day, a scheduled afternoon news conference was canceled for “rapid developments” as Patel and Bongino flew to Utah.
-It was held instead in the evening.
-Patel appeared but did not speak.

-As the search stretched on for over a day, Patel vented on a call with FBI personnel Thursday about what he perceived as a failure to keep him informed, including that he was not quickly shown a photograph of the suspected shooter.
-That’s according to two people familiar with the matter who were not authorized to discuss it by name and spoke on condition of anonymity to The Associated Press.
+As the search stretched on for over a day, Patel angrily vented to FBI personnel Thursday about what he perceived as a failure to keep him informed, including that he was not quickly shown a photograph of the suspected shooter.
+That’s according to people familiar with the matter who were not authorized to discuss it by name and spoke on condition of anonymity to The Associated Press.
 The New York Times earlier reported details of the call.

-On Friday morning, authorities announced the arrest at a news conference where Patel claimed credit for certain investigative steps, saying that, “At my direction, the FBI released the first set of FBI photos.”

-Asked about the scrutiny of his performance, the FBI issued a statement saying that it had worked with local law enforcement to bring the suspected shooter, Tyler Robinson, to justice and “will continue to be transparent with the American people.”
+Asked about the scrutiny of Patel’s performance, the FBI said it had worked with local law enforcement to bring the suspect, Tyler Robinson, to justice and “will continue to be transparent.”

 Then there’s the personnel purge

-On the same day Kirk was killed, Patel faced a separate problem: a lawsuit from three FBI senior executives fired in an August purge that wiped away decades of institutional experience and that they characterized as a Trump administration retribution campaign.
+On the same day Kirk was killed, Patel also faced a lawsuit from three FBI senior executives fired in an August purge that they characterized as a Trump administration retribution campaign.

 Among those fired was Brian Driscoll, who as acting FBI director in the early days of the Trump administration resisted Justice Department demands for names of agents who investigated the Jan.
 6, 2021, riot at the Capitol.
 Driscoll alleged in the lawsuit that he was let go after clashing with Patel over administration demands to fire an FBI pilot who’d been wrongly identified on social media as the case agent in the classified documents investigation of Trump.